Green-Hat-fd/portfolio/index.md

 - 4 different types of shooting abilities (runes)
     - I worked mainly on the blue one, the Shield, and offered to help on the purple one, the Dematerializer
-- A complex saving system, but not implemented due to the little time the team had
+- A complex saving system (it was self-made, included with encryption), but not implemented due to the little time the team had
     - [[Here]](https://github.com/NautilusAcademy/GlyphSeeker/blob/Salvataggio_e_Opzioni/Proj_GlyphSeeker/Assets/Script/-Saves%20%2B%20Options/SaveManager.cs) is the code

-### &ensp; _Other projects I've worked on_
+### _Other projects I've worked on_

 - _Global Game Jam 2024_
     - Roles: programmer